 Development controls D17.5 Landscaping provided with development shall be limited to endemic species for public and private landscaping.
-D17.6 Subdivision development is to ensure that the public open space required by D17.15 provides for a faunal movement corridor between coastal forests to the north and south of the site.
-Within corridors: Where possible, mature trees should be retained.
-A strip of vegetation is to be provided within the central portion of the public open space area with a minimum width of 40m.
+D17.6 Subdivision development is to ensure that the public open space required D17.15 provides for a faunal movement corridor between coastal forests north and south of the site.
+Within corridors:Where possible, mature trees should be retained. • A strip of vegetation is to be provided within the central portion of the public

+• A strip of vegetation is to be provided within the central portion of the public open space area with a minimum width of 40m.
 Within this section, trees or clumps of vegetation should be spaced no greater than 30m apart.